A landlord or tenant must give written notice to end a periodic tenancy.

 - be signed by the person giving the notice.

-Notice periods for ending a periodic tenancy
+Notice periods for ending a periodic tenancy (for landlords)

 Use our decision tool to see how much notice must be given.